Register an intended marriage or registered partnership

-• You both must be 18 years or older to marry or enter into a registered partnership.
+• You both must be 18 years or older to marry or enter into a civil partnership.

-• You can inform the municipality a maximum of 1 year and a minimum of 8 weeks before the date of the ceremony.
+• You can notify the municipality a maximum of 1 year and a minimum of 8 weeks before the date of the ceremony.

 • You can register your intent online if both of you are registered in the Personal Records Database (BRP).
 In addition you must have all of the required documents.

 • You can register your intent to marry in any municipality in the Netherlands.
-It is most practical to do this in the municipality in which you wish to marry or enter into a partnership.
+It is most practical to do this in the municipality where you are going to marry or enter into a partnership.

 • A valid form of identification for you and your partner.

 • A valid form of identification for the witnesses.
-A minimum of 2 and a maximum of 4 witnesses are needed.
+A minimum of 2 and a maximum of 4 Begin link: witnesses, end link. are needed.

 Use 1 of the following documents as a valid form of identification: